beryxz/unifi-webex-dl/README.md

 Get all `name` and `values` attributes from the input tags.

-Note that you may need to change `firstEntry` to false since the js does it there:
+Note that you may need to change `firstEntry` to false since the JS does it there:

 ```js
 document.forms[0].firstEntry.value=false;